-•We tested the operating effectiveness of controls over commercialization revenue, including those related to the evaluation of contract modifications, identification of performance obligations and the determination of the timing and amount of revenue recognized.

-•We reviewed and obtained an understanding of the Company's revenue generating agreements and related transactions during and at the end of the year via review of internal and external presentations, news and publications, and discussions with management.

-•We evaluated the Company's conclusions related to the accounting for contract modifications.

-•We evaluated management's determination that the agreements are within the scope of ASC 606 - Revenue from Contracts with Customers.

-•We evaluated management's determination of the contractual term and the appropriateness of management's method to measure its progress over that term.

-•We evaluated the assumptions used in the estimates of total costs and the estimated measure of progress for recognizing revenues by:

-oPerforming corroborating inquiries with the Company's project and business development managers, and comparing the assumptions used in the estimates to management's work plans, cost estimates and costs reported to date, and material rights allocated, accumulated and earned.

-oComparing costs incurred for activities completed to date to the costs forecasted for those activities.

-oComparing material rights accumulated and earned for activities completed to date to the fulfilment of performance obligations forecasted for those activities.
+- •We reviewed and obtained an understanding of the Company's revenue generating agreements and related transactions during and at the end of the year via review of internal and external presentations, news and publications, and discussions with management. - •We evaluated the Company's conclusions related to the accounting for contract modifications. - •We evaluated management's determination that the agreements are within the scope of ASC 606 Revenue from Contracts with Customers. - •We evaluated management's determination of the contractual term and the appropriateness of management's method to measure its progress over that term. - •We evaluated the assumptions used in the estimates of total costs and the estimated measure of progress for recognizing revenues by: - oPerforming corroborating inquiries with the Company's project and business development managers, and comparing the assumptions used in the estimates to management's work plans, cost estimates and costs reported to date, and material rights allocated, accumulated and earned. - oComparing costs incurred for activities completed to date to the costs forecasted for those activities. - oComparing material rights accumulated and earned for activities completed to date to the fulfilment of performance obligations forecasted for those activities.

-oTesting the mathematical accuracy of management's revenue and current and long-term deferred revenue balances based on the estimated revenue to be recognized over time.
+Testing the mathematical accuracy of management's revenue and current and long-term deferred revenue balances based on the estimated revenue to be recognized over time.